 You can follow along with the video below, or get complete, detailed instructions on setting up the Comments Autoreply Entry Point in our help docs.

-Setting up Comments Autoreply in the Automate tab
+Setting up Comments Autoreply in the Blocks tab

-The version of this feature for chatbots in the Automate tab is simpler, so you can set it up in a flash.
+The version of this feature for chatbots in the Automation-->Blocks tab is simpler, so you can set it up in a flash.
 You’ll just have to decide two main things:

 - Which post(s) will it apply to?
 Do you want your bot to message commenters on one specific post, like one you created for a special campaign or announcement?
 Or do you want it to apply to all posts on your page?
 (Be careful with the latter option; it can get spammy.)